-What was the Russian revolution?
+What was the Russian revolution? - CBBC Newsround

 The October revolution happened on 24-25 October.

-However, the world is marking 100 years since it happened now - at the start of November - because in Russian in 1918, there was a change in the calendar.
+However, the world is marking 100 years since it happened now - at the start of November - because in Russia in 1918, there was a change in the calendar.

 It moved from something called the Julian calendar to the Gregorian calendar, which we use today.